 These beginner camping tips will help to get your family camping for the first time.
-It’s a great way to spend quality time together, embrace your sense of adventure, and make memories you’ll cherish for the rest of your lives.
+It's a great way to spend quality time together, embrace your sense of adventure, and make memories your family will cherish.

 If you’re just dipping your toes into the world of camping, it’s easy to find your camping trips filled with more frustration than fun.
 At the end of the day, you’re essentially signing up to live outdoors for a couple of days, and that presents some challenges most of us aren’t used to dealing with.